-(t) Employee benefits
+(u) Employee benefits

 The Company's subsidiaries and the consolidated VIE in China participate in a government mandated, multi-employer, defined contribution plan, pursuant to which certain retirement, medical, housing and other welfare benefits are provided to employees.
 Chinese labor laws require the entities incorporated in China to pay to the local labor bureau a monthly contribution at a stated contribution rate based on the monthly basic compensation of qualified employees.
 The Group has no further commitments beyond its monthly contribution.
-For the years ended December 31, 2019, 2020 and 2021, employee social benefits included as expenses in the consolidated statements of comprehensive income/(loss) amounted to RMB62,237, RMB53,266 and RMB140,259, respectively.
+For the years ended December 31, 2020, 2021 and 2022, employee social benefits included as expenses in the consolidated statements of comprehensive income/(loss) amounted to RMB53,266, RMB140,259 and RMB151,499, respectively.

 The Group has not made contribution in full to the labor bureau for some of the employees based on relevant PRC regulation.
 The Group has made provision for the underpayment of social benefits according to the relevant PRC regulation.
-As of December 31, 2020 and 2021, the accrued and unpaid employee social benefits were RMB15,610 and RMB31,384, respectively.
+As of December 31, 2021 and 2022, the accrued and unpaid employee social benefits were RMB31,384 and RMB58,478, respectively.

-(u) Government grants
+(v) Government grants

 The Group's PRC based subsidiaries received government subsidies from certain local governments.
-The Group's government subsidies are mainly VAT refund that the local government has not specified its purpose for and are not tied to future trends or performance of the Group; receipt of such subsidy income is not contingent upon any further actions or performance of the Group and the amounts do not have to be refunded under any circumstances.
-VAT refund is recognized as other operating income upon receipt as further performance by the Group is not required.
-For the years ended December 31, 2019, 2020 and 2021, government subsidies were RMB12,349, RMB24,790 and RMB29,956, respectively.
+The Group's government subsidies are mainly VAT refund and other government subsidies that the local government has not specified its purpose for and are not tied to future trends or performance of the Group; receipt of such subsidy income is not contingent upon any further actions or performance of the Group and the amounts do not have to be refunded under any circumstances.
+VAT refund and other government subsidies are recognized as other operating income upon receipt as further performance by the Group is not required.
+For the years ended December 31, 2020, 2021 and 2022, government subsidies were RMB24,790, RMB29,956 and RMB17,636, respectively.

-(v) Share-based compensation
+(w) Share-based compensation